anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Reality does not conform to the ideal but confirms it.
+Quote: All is flux; nothing stays still.

-By: Gustave Flaubert
+By: Heraclitus